-Section 100B (2) Determination of those reports which should be available for public inspection prior to a meeting of the Authority, and any Committee of the Authority and those which are likely to be heard in private and consequently which should not be released to the Public l l
+Authority and those which are likely to be heard in private and consequently which should not be released to the Public

 Section 100B (7) Provision of documents to the press, additional to Committee reports Section 100C (2) Preparing written summaries of proceedings Section 100D (1) Making arrangements for lists of, and background papers to reports, to be made available for public inspection.
 Section 100F (2) Determination of documents disclosing exempt information which may not be inspected by Members.
 Schedule 12 para 4 (2) (b) Signature of Summonses to the Authority.
 Schedule 12 para 4 (3) Receipt of notices regarding addresses to which Summonses to meetings of the Authority are to be sent.